Convention & Visitors Bureau

 Every evening holds a different performance at the Dairy Arts Center — or just "The Dairy" to locals.
 Catch a theater or dance performance, see an art house flick at the Dairy’s Boedecker Cinema, or simply stop by to admire the exquisite local artwork on display in the galleries.

-If not everyone is ready to power around town on a bike, consider renting electric assist bikes for an extra boost.
+If not everyone is ready to power around town on a bike, consider renting electric-assist bikes for an extra boost.
 It’s a great way to get everyone out in the fresh air.
-University Cycles rents them by the day.
+View our guide to e-biking in Boulder for tours, more rental spots and routes.

 Boulder has a high number of bookstores per capita, and many of them are excellent for browsing and buying.
 Try the Boulder Book Store, Trident Booksellers or the more eccentric Beat Book Shop.
 You can also delve into Boulder’s literary scene.